 “Most importantly, they do not want to lose the quality talent they have taken time to hire and train.”

 Things are no different when it’s a federal shutdown.
 Many federal workers may already have first-hand knowledge of furloughs if they were part of the 2018 shutdown that lasted 34 days.
 Or maybe they worked for a business during the COVID-19 pandemic when millions were furloughed.

 Furlough vs. Layoff: What’s the Difference?

-Often when someone is laid off, they get severance pay and accrued vacation pay.
+When someone is laid off, they often get severance pay and accrued vacation pay.
 A furlough doesn’t come with any cash attached.

 Will You Be Paid During a Furlough?

 You won’t be paid for the time you don’t work.
 The point of the furlough is to stop the drain of money when there isn’t any coming in.

 Unlike most furloughs though, federal employees will get reimbursed for their furloughed time once it’s all over.
 The 2019 FFEA made it standard for federal employees to be reimbursed after the budget passed, even if there were cuts that normally would affect the pay they didn’t get while they weren’t working.

 The law requires that checks for furloughed federal employees be processed as soon as the new appropriations kick in, regardless of the employee pay schedule.